Siro-Secret-Project/slices-task-schedular/README.md

 ## **Future Improvements**

 - Implement a `/status/{job_id}` endpoint to check job progress.
-- Enhance logging for better debugging.
-- Add authentication to restrict API access.
+- Currently, this system supports Bedrock Llama 3.3 70B in the us-east-1 region.
+In the future, it will expand to support multiple models across different AWS regions to enhance flexibility and scalability.

 ---